Regression Analysis For Business

 You are permitted to bring a calculator to the waiver exam, though it will not be very useful.

-Students who possess a mastery the concepts outlined in the prerequisites for the STAT 621 course must prove that mastery by passing a placement exam administered prior to Pre-Term in order to register for STAT 621.
-Students may not place into STAT 621 by credential.
+Students who possess a mastery of the concepts outlined in the prerequisites for the STAT 6210 course must prove that mastery by passing a placement exam administered prior to Pre-Term in order to register for STAT 6210.
+Students may not place into STAT 6210 by credential.
 You are permitted to bring a calculator to the placement exam, though it will not be very useful.

-Students who wish to review the prerequisite material for STAT 621 and thus prepare for the placement exam are encouraged to enroll in STAT 608, a preparatory course for the placement and waiver examinations.
+Students who wish to review the prerequisite material for STAT 6210 and thus prepare for the placement exam are encouraged to enroll in STAT 6080, a preparatory course for the placement and waiver examinations.
 Students who intend to sit for the placement exam are encouraged though not required to participate in this preparatory course.
-STAT 608 will be launched later this summer (look for further announcements on Wharton HQ) and registration for this course will take place during Pre-Term registration.
+STAT 6080 has now been launched, and registration for this course will take place during Pre-Term registration.